Skip to Content

 Beef Broth – Use the low sodium, fat-free version for best results.
 You can also use chicken broth in a pinch!

-Pantry Staples – Onion, garlic, potatoes, diced tomatoes, Rotel.
+Pantry Staples – Onion, garlic, potatoes, diced tomatoes, Rotel tomatoes or diced tomatoes and green chilies.

 Looking for more leftover worthy dishes?
 Follow LTB on Pinterest and pin to a board!